Skip to main content

 Chest x-ray

 A chest x-ray may be the first imaging test a doctor orders if they suspect a problem in the middle of the chest.
 It may be able to show if there is a tumor in the chest.
-In some cases, a chest x-ray may find tumors when the person is having the x-ray done for another reason.
-But some thymomas are small or in places that may not show up on a chest x-ray.
-If your doctor is still suspicious or if a change is seen on the chest x-ray, a CT scan may be ordered.
+Sometimes, a chest x-ray may find a tumor when a person is having the test done for another reason.

 Computed tomography (CT) scan

 A CT scan uses x-rays to make detailed, cross-sectional images of your body.
-Unlike a regular x-ray, a CT scan creates detailed images of the soft tissues in the body.
-A chest CT with contrast is often used.

-CT scans can also be used to guide a biopsy needle precisely into a suspected tumor or metastasis.
+CT scans can also be used to help guide a biopsy needle precisely into a suspected tumor or metastasis.
 This is called a CT-guided needle biopsy.

 Magnetic resonance imaging (MRI) scan